-So what do we do when we don’t agree with the government on a particular issue?
+What do we do when we don’t agree with the government on a particular issue?
 Do we respect authority?
 Do we rebel?
-Well according to everything I read online, we speak out.
-We slander politicians, make fun of them, and create a division with everyone who doesn’t agree with our view points.
+Sadly, according to everything I read online, we speak out.
+We slander politicians, make fun of them and create a division with everyone who doesn’t agree with our viewpoints.
 We don’t simply discuss politics, we argue about them.

-With the upcoming election, I’m seeing far more slanderous posts and articles than usual, and I’m beginning to wonder if we’re causing more harm than good by speaking out.
+In light of our current political state, I’m seeing far more slanderous posts and articles than usual; and I’m beginning to wonder if we’re causing more harm than good by speaking out.

-As a Christian, I completely understand the need to discuss particular politicians and their stances on issues that mean the most to us.
-But I worry that in our attempt to spread to the world everything that’s wrong with those who are running, we are becoming disrespectful – not only towards the politicians but towards each other as well.
+As a Christian, I completely understand the need to discuss particular politicians and their stances on issues that mean something to us.
+But I worry that in our attempt to spread to the world (and all of our Facebook friends) everything that’s wrong with politics these days, we’ve become disrespectful – not only towards the politicians but towards each other.
 We are representing Christ to the world, and it’s important that we do so even when we’re discussing politics.

 There are numerous scriptures that tell us to respect authority.
 Romans 13 goes as far as to say that all those in authority are put in place by God.
 One of the most prominent passages, however, is found in 1 Peter:

-Submit yourselves for the Lord’s sake to every human authority: whether to the emperor, as the supreme authority, or to governors, who are sent by him to punish those who do wrong and to commend those who do right.
-For it is God’s will that by doing good you should silence the ignorant talk of foolish people. – 1 Peter 2:13-15 (NIV)
+Be subject for the Lord’s sake to every human institution, whether it be to the emperor as supreme, or to governors as sent by him to punish those who do evil and to praise those who do good.
+For this is the will of God, that by doing good you should put to silence the ignorance of foolish people. – 1 Peter 2:13-15

 Notice what Peter says next in verse 16:

-In his commentary of this passage, Adam Clarke wrote the following:
+In his commentary on this passage, Adam Clarke wrote the following:

 “The Jews pretended that they were a free people, and owed allegiance to God alone; hence they were continually rebelling against the Roman government, to which God had subjected them because of their rebellion against him: thus they used their liberty for a cloak of maliciousness – for a pretext of rebellion, and by it endeavored to vindicate their seditious and rebellious conduct.”